arvinsroom/msmw-docs/docs/deploying-locally.md

 * **Product Configuration:** Click **Next**.
 * **Type and Networking:** Leave the defaults and click **Next**.
 * **Authentication Method:** Keep it on "Use Strong Password Encryption for Authentication (RECOMMENDED)" and click **Next**.
-* **Accounts and Roles:** Input **rootboot** as your MySQL Root Password (you also have to repeat it in the next Repeat Password field) and click **Next**.
-The password that you use here can be whatever you wish based upon what you have configured in the config file, but we're using the default for now.
-If you are deploying locally, it doesn't matter that much.
+* **Accounts and Roles:** Type in whatever you would like your MySQL Root Password to be (you also have to repeat it in the next Repeat Password field), copy it somewhere (you will need it later), and click **Next**.
 * **Windows Service:** Leave the defaults and click **Next**.
 * **Apply Configuration:** Click **Execute**.
 When done, click **Finish**.
 * **Product Configuration:** Click **Next**.
 * **Installation Complete:** Click **Finish**.

 If you followed the steps above, you have successfully installed a local MySQL server and configured the database for the tool to hook into, and are ready to download and set up the tool's code.

+### Git and Bash

+[Download here](https://git-scm.com/downloads) (installs both Git and Bash together).

+Git is distributed version control software; essentially allowing for quick and efficient ways for multiple people to download, update, and upload files or just select parts of file, which makes it ideal for handling code.
+Bash is a command-line language which allows you to execute various commands on your device and run scripts.
+You can watch a short video on how to install Git [here](https://youtu.be/SWYqp7iY_Tc?t=344).

 ## Downloading the code